Strawberry Shortcake

 - Granulated sugar: Sweetens the biscuit dough, strawberries, and whipped cream.

-- Cold butter: “Cut” into the biscuits so that when baked, the cold pieces create steam pockets that rise, leading to a flaky, rich texture.
+- Cold butter: “Cut” into the biscuits so that when baked, the cold pieces melt creating steam pockets that rise, leading to a flaky, rich texture.
 Using unsalted butter allows you to control the saltiness of the biscuits.
+Remove the butter right before you need it, so keep it cold so you achieve the proper texture.

 - Buttermilk: Adds a slight tang and moisture to the biscuit dough, contributing to the tender texture and rich flavor.
-If you’d rather not buy a whole carton for this recipe, see my post for how to make buttermilk using milk and lemon juice or vinegar.
+If you’d rather not buy a whole carton for this recipe, you can make homemade buttermilk using milk and lemon juice or vinegar.

 - Turbinado sugar: Sprinkled on top of the biscuits before baking, providing a sweet, crunchy crust.